qiskit-community/qiskit-alt/README.md

    where the package name and version may vary.
 *  Solution: Try [Upgrading Julia packages](#upgrading-julia-packages).

+* NOTE: The following error no longer occurs.
-* `Segmentation fault in expression starting at /home/lapeyre/.julia/packages/ElectronicStructure/FMdUn/src/pyscf.jl:10`.
+`Segmentation fault in expression starting at /home/lapeyre/.julia/packages/ElectronicStructure/FMdUn/src/pyscf.jl:10`.
  This may occur when compiling a system image with `qiskit_alt.compile_qiskit_alt()` after starting `qiskit_alt` with a previously compiled system image.
 * Solution: Delete `./sys_image/sys_qiskit_alt.so` and restart python.